 When you compare both versions, Magic Kingdom’s exterior seems inexcusably lazy and phoned in.
 It also can’t compete with the gorgeous lighting that adorns Disneyland’s exterior at night.

-Disneyland’s version also has a much more enriching history, as it is the original attraction from the 1964 Word’s Fair in New York.
+Disneyland’s version also has a much more enriching history, as it is the original attraction from the 1964 World’s Fair in New York.

 With recent updates, we’ve seen the implementation of classic Disney characters such as Stitch, Woody, Ariel, Pinocchio and many more subtly blended into the ride.
 Walt Disney World is lacking in this area, but to be fair some hardcore fans didn’t want this addition to begin with.